Agility and efficiency in digital payments drive financial inclusion and reduction of banking costs

 Financial institutions receive incentives to reduce costs through automation and the use of digital technologies, improving their efficiency.

-These incentives allow for passing on benefits in the form of lower fees and accessible financial products, expanding access and quality.
+These incentives allow benefits to be transferred in the form of lower commissions and accessible financial products, expanding access and quality.

-Competing in innovation becomes essential to attract and retain customers, driving digitalization as a central element of the banking strategy.
+Competing in innovation becomes essential to attract and maintain customers, promoting digitalization as a central element of the banking strategy.